-Manchester is the largest economic area outside of London with £56 billion gross value added (GVA).
-Manchester boasts two internationally renowned football clubs, a world-class orchestra, a film and TV production industry and a rich musical heritage.
-But, more importantly, it’s the favourite, property investment hotspot for 2017 and going into 2018 that’s not looking any different.
+Manchester is the largest economic area outside of London with £56 billion gross value added.
+The city boasts two internationally renowned football clubs, a world-class orchestra, a film and TV production industry and a rich musical heritage.
+But, more importantly, it’s the favourite, property investment area of 2018.

 You only need to look towards the Manchester skyline for evidence of the region’s booming